Veams/rx-store/README.md

 **It is written in TypeScript.**

-**It is bundled and gzipped around 5KB.**
+**It is bundled and gzipped _(with Redux fallback and RxJS)_ around 5KB.**
-Take a look at our uncompressed [stats file](https://github.com/Veams/rx-store/blob/master/bundle.png) to find out more about our bundle.
+Take a look at our uncompressed [stats file](https://github.com/Veams/rx-store/raw/master/bundle.png) to find out more about our bundle.

 ## Why this package?